Telum Media Group PTE Ltd (“Telum”, "we", "us" or “our”) is committed to protecting and respecting your privacy.

 - monitoring and maintaining our computers and network.

-Your information may be shared with our corporate group, with locations throughout the world, including currently Singapore, Hong Kong, Australia and the UK, for uses as described above.
+Your information may be shared with other members of our corporate group, with locations throughout the world, including currently Singapore, Hong Kong, Malaysia, Australia and the UK, for uses as described above.
+Please see the “Transferring information to another country” section for further details about international transfers.

 Disclosure of your information